Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 While every respondent recognized the potential threat of health misinformation, the propensity to share gossip was viewed as more innocuous.
 Fake news for entertainment purposes, however, does not preclude the negative effects of misinformation.48 For instance, one participant described how misinformation affected her family after they were contacted by a stranger on Facebook to discuss a rumor circulating about her brother:

-screenshot 2023 09 22 at 6.55.24 pm
+Screenshot 2023 09 22 at 6.55.24 PM

 Tackling this from a cultural standpoint may be difficult, given that embellishment is a feature of Caribbean storytelling.
 “People love the bacchanal, the drama…” Nonetheless, it is worth confronting.